 My take: As I said in the webinar in the early weeks of this pandemic, speed to insight has never been more important.
 Like it or not, ready or not, COVID is a forcing function.
 Identifying credit risk at a granular level, in a scalable way is paramount; trying to do this in spreadsheets for large banks is impossible, with risk of errors in CECL reporting.
 Any financial services company who either sloppily or inadvertently threatens a newly unemployed customer, will never earn their loyalty back.
 That is at best.
 At worst, I fear the social harm we’ll inflict if we do not bring the human heart into these financial decisions.
 To truly service these customers, we need better leading indicators that external data sets provide.
 Three options include data sources from Eagle Alpha, FactSet, and Unacast for human mobility.

-If you’re a financial services leader ready to accelerate your journey with AI, I encourage you to check out the full report from The Economist, and their collection of resources for companies ready to unlock the value in all their data.
+If you’re a financial services leader ready to accelerate your journey with AI, I encourage you to check out the full report from The Economist, and their collection of resources for companies ready to unlock the value in all their financial analytics data.
 Personally, I hope that’s everyone.
 Otherwise, we are just adding to a digital wasteland.